Peter Phillips

-Peter Mark Andrew Phillips (born 15 November 1977) is a British businessman.
+Peter Mark Andrew Phillips (born 15 November 1977) is a British businessman and member of the British royal family.
 He is the son of Anne, Princess Royal, and Mark Phillips, and a nephew of King Charles III.
-Born during the reign of his maternal grandmother Queen Elizabeth II, Phillips was fifth in the line of succession to the British throne; as of 2025, he is 19th.
+At his birth, during the reign of his maternal grandmother Queen Elizabeth II, Phillips was fifth in the line of succession to the British throne; as of 2026, he is 20th.

 Phillips attended the University of Exeter and later worked for Jaguar Racing.
-He is managing director for SEL UK, a boutique sports management company.
+He is managing director of SEL UK, a boutique sports management company.
 In 2008, he married Canadian management consultant Autumn Kelly at St George's Chapel, Windsor Castle; they have two children.
 They separated in 2019 and divorced in 2021.
+He married for a second time, to Harriet Sperling, in 2026.

 Early life and education

-Peter Mark Andrew Phillips was born at 10:46 am on 15 November 1977, in the Lindo Wing of St Mary's Hospital, London.
-He was the first child of Princess Anne and Mark Phillips, who had married in 1973, and the first grandchild of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
+Peter Mark Andrew Phillips was born at 10:46 am on 15 November 1977 at St Mary's Hospital, London, the eldest child of Princess Anne and Mark Phillips, and the first grandchild of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
 At the time of his birth, there was a 41-gun salute from the Tower of London.
-He was baptised on 22 December 1977 by the Archbishop of Canterbury Donald Coggan in the Music Room of Buckingham Palace.
+He was baptised on 22 December by the Archbishop of Canterbury Donald Coggan in the Music Room of Buckingham Palace.
 His godparents were his maternal uncle, Prince Charles; Geoffrey Tiarks; Captain Hamish Lochore; Lady Cecil Cameron of Lochiel and Jane Holderness-Roddam.